upyesp/upyesp.org/content/posts/Linux-Bash-shortcuts/index.md

 ### Managing Command Line History

-Prevent a command from being written to history... precede the command with a space, like this:
+Prevent a command from being written to history... precede the command with a `space`, like this:

 ```Bash
  cat ~/.bashrc